WTNH: Local pioneer (1948–1970)

 WTNH first went on the air on June 15, 1948, as WNHC-TV, originally broadcasting on channel 6.
 It is the oldest television station in Connecticut.
 The station was founded by the Elm City Broadcasting Corporation, owners of WNHC radio (1340 AM, now WYBC; and 99.1 FM, now WPLR).
 Elm City Broadcasting founded WNHC radio in December 1944 and was principally owned by Patrick J. Goode, U.S. postmaster for New Haven; Garo W. Ray, Chief Engineer; and Aldo DeDominicis, a radio salesperson.

 WNHC-TV was originally an affiliate of the DuMont Television Network, and claims to have been the first full-time affiliate of that short-lived network.
 The station originally broadcast from WNHC radio's building on Chapel Street in downtown New Haven.
 However, with no studio facilities of its own, it could not produce local programming.
 For a time, WNHC-TV simply rebroadcast the signal of DuMont's New York City flagship, WABD (now Fox flagship WNYW).
-In October 1948, the station added CBS programming to its schedule, and additional secondary affiliations with NBC and ABC followed a year later.
+In October 1948, the station added CBS programming to its schedule, and additional secondary affiliations with NBC and ABC in 1949.
 The station was the first in the country to use videotape for local programming and one of the first to broadcast in color.

 When the Federal Communications Commission (FCC)'s Sixth Report and Order ended the four-year freeze on television construction permit awards in 1952, it also reorganized channel allocations to alleviate interference issues.
 As a result, WNHC-TV changed frequencies and moved to channel 8 in December 1953.
 The next year, the FCC collapsed New Haven and Hartford into a single market.
 WNHC-TV shared some CBS programming with New Britain's WKNB-TV (channel 30, now NBC owned-and-operated station WVIT) until 1955, since WKNB's signal was not strong enough to cover New Haven at the time.

 In 1956, the WNHC stations were purchased by Philadelphia-based Triangle Publications.
 Also that same year, WNHC-TV lost its CBS affiliation when that network purchased WGTH-TV in Hartford (channel 18, later WHCT and now Univision affiliate WUVN).
 This left channel 8 as a sole ABC affiliate, although it shared ABC programming with WATR-TV (channel 20, now WCCT-TV) in nearby Waterbury until 1966.
 Under Triangle ownership the WNHC stations moved to a new studio facility, on College Street in downtown New Haven, around 1960.

 Until the original WTIC-TV (channel 3, now WFSB) signed on from Hartford in September 1957, WNHC-TV was the only station on the VHF dial in Connecticut.
 Many viewers northeast of Hartford used outdoor antennas to get spotty reception of CBS and NBC programs from Boston, while those southwest of Hartford with outdoor TV antennas got great to excellent reception from their respective New York City flagship stations; indeed, much of southwestern Connecticut is part of the New York City market.
 By contrast, most of Connecticut got a clear picture and pitch-perfect sound from channel 8.